Table of Contents

 No, not really.

 I’ll get into the challenges of travelling solo in Cuba but let’s begin with the positives…

 Good things about solo female travel in Cuba

-- Cuba has low crime rates – knowing it’s highly unlikely you’ll be victim to a crime when travelling alone in Cuba will put your mind at rest.
+- Cuba has low crime rates – when it comes to solo female travel safety, the stats speak for themselves. knowing it’s highly unlikely you’ll be victim to a crime when travelling alone in Cuba will put your mind at rest.

 - Intercountry taxi journeys are priced per person – this means you split the ride with other travellers (the taxi companies sort this out) so you don’t pay a surcharge for travelling alone in Cuba.

 - There are hostels – I wouldn’t say the hostels are anything to write home about, in fact they were pretty basic.
 But if you’re travelling solo in Cuba and want to save money, check them out.
 I stayed at Hostel Casa de Ania in Havana in both Havana and Alcuria hostel in Trinidad which made my trip more affordable.